Dr. Bano B. Mehdi-Schulz

 Christoph Schürz Uncertainty and sensitivity analysis of discrete model inputs in ecohydrological modeling 2020

-Elizabeth Odusanya Multi-site calibration and validation of SWAT with satellite-based evapotranspiration in data sparse catchments on-going
+Elizabeth Odusanya Multi-site calibration and validation of SWAT with satellite-based evapotranspiration in data sparse catchments 2022

-Cong Wang Developing a SWAT-submodule to simulate nitrous oxide emissions from typical agricultural catchments in Austria on-going
+Cong Wang Developing a SWAT-submodule to simulate nitrous oxide emissions from typical agricultural catchments in Austria 2022

 Claudine Egger Coupling an ABM to an ecohydrological model for evaluating land use change impacts on water quality under future conditionsa on-going